Direct Vision Standard

 The Direct Vision Standard is a measure of how much HGV drivers can see from their cab directly (without the use of mirrors or video cameras).
-Starting 1 March 2021, Transport for London has required all HGVs over 12 tonnes entering London to have at least a one-star rating.
-Beginning in October 2024, they will need at least a three-star rating.
-To meet the one-star standard, a driver will need to be able to see someone's head and shoulders from within an acceptable distance.
+Since October 2024, Transport for London has required all HGVs over 12 tonnes entering London to have either a three-star rating or to fit the Progressive Safe System.

+The standard began in March 2021, when vehicles were required to have a rating of at least one star.
+To meet the one-star standard, a driver needs to be able to see someone's head and shoulders from within an acceptable distance.
 For the one-star rating, that corresponds to 4.5m at the side and 2m in front.
-The scheme will be enforced 24/7 and permits will be issued free of charge.
-Fines of £550 will be issued to any vehicle entering London without a permit, with drivers fined £130.
+The scheme is enforced 24/7 and permits ware issued free of charge.
+Fines of £550 are issued to any vehicle entering London without a permit, with drivers fined £130.

 Impact

 TfL said in June 2022 that nearly 200,000 DVS permits had been issued, with 94% of HGVs operating with a safety permit.
 The number of serious injuries involving HGVs fell from 48 in 2017 to 17 in 2021.